Utada Hikaru Single Collection Vol. 2: Promotion and release

-Utada Hikaru Single Collection Vol. 2 was released two years and nine months after her previous original Japanese album Heart Station in 2008 and a year and nine months after her second and last Island Records effort This Is the One in 2009.
+Utada Hikaru Single Collection Vol. 2 was released two years and nine months after their previous original Japanese album Heart Station in 2008, and a year and nine months after their second and last Island Records effort This Is the One in 2009.

 The first single from the album was "Hymne à l'amour (Ai no Anthem)", a cover of the 1950s song by French chanson singer Édith Piaf.
 Utada sings the original French lyrics, as well as a personally written Japanese translation.
 It was used in commercials for Pepsi Nex in Japan, as a part of a campaign featuring famous Japanese musicians covering songs (such as Kumi Koda, Perfume and L'Arc-en-Ciel).
 The commercial began airing on October 2, with a digital release date of October 9.

 The lead single from the album was "Goodbye Happiness", released digitally to cellphones on November 10.
 The song received heavy airplay before the album's release, further peaking at #1 on Billboards Japan Hot 100 chart on airplay alone.
 The song also received a music video, directed by Utada personally.
 This video was packaged on a bonus DVD that came with pre-orders of the album.
 The song was used in commercials for Recochoku.

 "Show Me Love (Not a Dream)" was released as a digital download a week before the album's release.
 It will be used as the theme song for the Tomohisa Yamashita starring film adaptation of the manga Tomorrow's Joe, to be released on February 11, 2011.
 Much like "Goodbye Happiness", the song was used in commercials for Recochoku.

 The two remaining new songs were also used in commercial campaigns.
 The song "Arashi no Megami" was used in confectionists Morinaga & Company's 1 Choco for 1 Smile (1チョコ for 1スマイル) commercial campaign, which is part of the wider Ichiokunin no Valentine Project (一億人のバレンタインプロジェクト) to combat child poverty.
 From November 24 until February 14, one yen from every digital download of the song will be donated to the cause.
 "Can't Wait 'Til Christmas" was used for the second round of Pepsi Nex commercials featuring Utada, after "Hymne à l'amour (Ai no Anthem)".